pattama/cta-common/lib/validate/README.md

 }});
 ````

-- array pattern: it validates that the input is matching at least one of the patterns in the array
+- array pattern: this is the most advanced pattern, since it can combine string and object patterns.
+It validates that the input is matching at least one of the patterns in the array.
+Examples:

 ````javascript
 result = validate('abc', ['string', 'number']); assert(result.isValid);